ButterCam/Mediator/README.md

 Then import the Mediator Root Certificate to JDK cacerts file by `keytool -import -keystore $JAVA_HOME/lib/security/cacerts -file mediatorRoot.cer` command.

+#### Install Mediator Root Certificate for Android

+Download the Mediator Root Certificate in browser by visit `http://<YOUR PC/MAC IP>:8888/mediatorRoot.cer` on your Android device.

+Check [this guide](https://support.google.com/pixelphone/answer/2844832?hl=en) to install it to your device.

+#### Install Mediator Root Certificate for iOS

+gRPC ObjectC client will not trust the Mediator Root Certificate by default even you install it to system.

+You need pass the PEM format certificate to the `[GRPCCallOptions setPEMRootCertificates: cert]` method.

+Download the PEM format certificate by `http://<YOUR PC/MAC IP>:8888/mediatorRoot.pem`.

 ### Resolve messages